I rush through life

 I rush through life.
 My world is whirling past.

-I tell myself the old and false cliche:
+I tell others the slippery cliche:

-The time will come to slow and breathe at last.
+"The time will come.
+I'll stop and breathe at last."

-And I rush through life.
+I rush through life.
 My world goes whirling past.

-For my parents aging half a world away.
+For my parents, aging, half a world away.

 I've rushed through life.
 Their world has whirled and passed.

-And now I see the swirling years amassed
+I see irrecoverable years amassed

-Upon their eyes.
-Their faces, ancient, gray.
+Upon their faces.
+Their eyes, ancient, gray.

 I tell them how I feel.
 They smile.
 With vast